 I started freelance video editing about eight years ago.
 Working with videographers on small editing projects for West Midlands Fire Service.
-This soon grew and I now film and edit projects for many businesses in the Birmingham area.
+This soon grew, and I now film and edit projects for many businesses in the Birmingham area.

 - Apple iMac with plenty of ram

-- BMPCC camera and lenses
+- Pansonic GH5 camera and assorted lenses

-- H4N sound recorder
+- Zoom H5N sound recorder

 - Final Cut Pro editing software